xiangyu-mm/Knowledge-Transformer/README.md

 # Knowledge-Transformer
-We will update readme and upload model & dataset soon.
+I will update readme and upload model & dataset soon.